GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 # Gluu Server Backup

-The Gluu Server should be backed up frequently--**we recommend at least one daily and one weekly VM snaphot backup for every VM of standalone or clustered Gluu Server setup.**
+The Gluu Server should be backed up frequently--**we recommend at least one daily and one weekly backup of Gluu Server's data and/or VM.**

 There are multiple methods for backing up the Gluu Server.
 A couple recommended strategies are provided below.

+## VM Snapshot Backup

+VM Snapshot backup is highly recommended.
+A proper snapshot of 'last working condition' can help organization to become operational in little amount of time if any disastrous situation happen in production environment.
+Organization should keep VM snapshot periodically for Dev and QA if development and qualtiy assurance work continues.

+All platform virtualization softwares or cloud vendors has this feature available.
+Such as 'Live Snapshot' and 'Droplet Snapshot' are available for DigitalOcean or VMWare has 'Spanshot Manager' etc.

+It's a good practice to check the status of snapshots periodically to confirm it's consistency and integrity.

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command: